How to Stop Overanalyzing:

 Do you wish you could get help from a psychologist who specializes in anxiety but can’t find one where you live?

-My self-help video series,”How to Stop Overanalyzing”, contains over 3 hours of clear instructions on the concrete strategies I typically teach to my anxious clients.
+My self-help video series, “How to Stop Overanalyzing”, contains over 3 hours of clear instructions on the concrete strategies I typically teach to my anxious clients.
 It can help you put a stop to the worry cycle, decrease your anxiety, and learn to live a calmer, more peaceful life.

 Watch this 5-minute sample video explaining overanalyzing and how it is treated.

-- Fantastic videos and the content has helped me cement ways to manage and reclaim my life back from years of worry and pointless overanalyzing.
+“Fantastic video and content has help me cement ways to manage and reclaim my life back from years of worry and pointless overanalysing Thanks”

-- Straightforward, critical information that is easy to understand and implement.
+“Straightforward, critical information that is easy to understand and implement”

 I am Dr. Michael Stein, a psychologist who specializes exclusively in treating anxiety disorders and obsessive-compulsive disorder (OCD).
 I am the founder of Anxiety Solutions, a treatment center in Denver, CO.
 I am also one of Psychology Today’s Experts on anxiety and OCD and I write a blog about anxiety for their website.